maxim-saplin/ambilytics/README.md

 ## b) Adding to Flutter app already using Firebase Analytics

 Given you have been using Firebase Analytics plugin, native platforms are already set (the above a) step is not necessary), you are using `FirebaseAnalytics.logEvent()` to send events and `FirebaseAnalyticsObserver` to plug-in to navigation events.
-In this case in order to switch to `Ambylytics` you have to:
+In this case in order to switch to `Ambilytics` you have to:
 1. [Enable Measurement Protocol](#measurement-protocol) as described below
-2. Replace all occurrences of `FirebaseAnalytics.logEvent()` with `sendEvent()` from this package and replace `FirebaseAnalyticsObserver` with `AmbyliticsObserver`.
-[See using Ambylitics in your app](#using-ambilytics-in-your-app)
+2. Replace all occurrences of `FirebaseAnalytics.logEvent()` with `sendEvent()` from this package and replace `FirebaseAnalyticsObserver` with `AmbilyticsObserver`.
+[See using Ambilytics in your app](#using-ambilytics-in-your-app)

 # Measurement Protocol